How to get beach blonde surfer hair

 Bad news: putting bleach in your hair stresses it out.

 Good news: you can help prevent too much damage and repair some of the old stuff too.

-Put an oil or a hair mask like the one formulated for surfers from Tapa Reef in your hair before you get into the surf.
+Put an oil or a hair mask like the one formulated for surfers by Tapa Reef in your hair before you get into the surf.
 This protects it from the damage from the sea and sun.
 When you get out of the water, put something in there straight away.
-Anything.
-Lotion, leave-in conditioner, argan oil, or my fav Sun Bum’s 3-in-1 beach formula – it smells of coconut suncream, yum!
+Leave-in conditioner, argan oil, or my fav Sun Bum’s 3-in-1 beach formula – it smells of coconut suncream, yum!
 Make sure you slap it in to stop your hair from drying out from the salt and sun.

 Deep-conditioning treatments are your friend.
-Make your own and buy one and use it at least once a week.
-My hair is fried from the sun, so my hairdresser recommends I use Kerastase Resistance Masque Force to return the proteins that will stop it snapping.
+Use it at least once a week.
+My hairdresser recommends I use Kerastase Resistance Masque Force to return the proteins that will stop it snapping.

 Now shake that flowing hair you mega surfer babe you.